KylieNCook/players-forge/Deliverables/inception.md

 ### Interview 1

+**Summary:**
-**Summary:** Logan stated that he would like a service that is not convoluted by ads.
+Logan stated that he would like a service that is not convoluted by ads, and that he would like a service that offers an easy way to install mods.
+However, such a system should be harder than a system like Steam Workshop.
+A service like PlayersForge, must be something easily as conventient as Steam yet offer a greater level of support to older games.\

 **Interviewer:** Fernando Diaz\
 **Interviewee:** Logan(Loggy) Haga\